Generic selectors

 • QR codes linking to each corresponding performance on the House on the Hill YouTube channel

-Exhibition part 1 features Episodes 1 to 6 of the Jazz Community Showcase Series which are divided as follows:
+Exhibition part 2 features Episodes 7 to 12 of the Jazz Community Showcase Series, which are divided as follows:

-Cost: FREE entry, though booking is required for the live concert via Quicket
+Cost: FREE entry, though booking for the live concert is required via Quicket

-When: Live event 1 is on Thursday, 24 April 2025 from 6.30pm to 7.30pm.
-The exhibition is open from 24 April to 19 May 2025
+When: Live event 2 is on Thursday, 22 May 2025 from 6.30pm to 7.30pm.
+The exhibition opens on 22 May from 7.30pm to 9.30pm and closes on 17 June 2025

 Where: Goethe-Institut South Africa, 119 Jan Smuts Ave, Parkwood, Johannesburg